Christoph16478/iq/iq_java.md

 ----

-**Define the various phases in the life cycle of a servlet.**
+**Define the various phases in the life cycle of a servlet?**

 The different phases are:

-Servlet instantiation
+- Servlet instantiation
-Servlet class loading
+- Servlet class loading
-The init method
+- The init method
-Removal from the service
+- Removal from the service
-Request handling
+- Request handling

 ----

-**Define JMS, JNDI, and JTA.**
+**Define JMS, JNDI, and JTA?**

-JNDI: It is Java Naming Directory Interface.
+*JNDI*: It is Java Naming Directory Interface.
 It helps access information from the directory services.

-JMS: It is a Java Messaging Service.
+*JMS*: It is a Java Messaging Service.
 It is responsible for receiving and sending messages through various messaging systems.

-JTA: It is a Java Transaction API.
+*JTA*: It is a Java Transaction API.
 It coordinates and manages the transaction in an enterprise information system.

 ----